A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Convergence Studies

 Evaluations under refinement for the mesh-based method are performed starting with the above first-level $\mathcal{T}_g$ and $\mathcal{T}_b$.
 We refine with uniform 1:4 subdivision, for both $\mathcal{T}_g$ and $\mathcal{T}_b,$ by adding new vertices at midpoints of edges and then projecting them onto $\S$ (see Figure~\ref{fig:Dziuk_triangulations}).
 Delaunay edge flips are also performed to improve the quality of $\mathcal{T}_g$ at each refinement level.

 Triangle mesh resolution is measured as the mean edge-length in $\mathcal{T}_g$ or $\mathcal{T}_b$, whereas for CPM resolution is measured as the uniform $\Delta x$ used in the computational-tube $\Omega(\S)$.
 This core incompatibility makes it inappropriate to use resolution as the independent variable for comparative evaluations of error, computation time, or memory usage.
 A more equitable comparison is to investigate computation time versus error and memory versus error.
 Computation times for CPM include the construction of $\Omega(\S)$ and $\Omega(\C)$ (which involves computing $\cp_{\S}$ and $\cp_{\C}$) and the time for constructing and solving the linear system.
 Computation times for the mesh-based method include the triangulation refinement and the construction and solution of the linear system.
-Evaluations are performed with $\C$ as a closed curve, an open curve, and a point since CPM IBC enforcement is slightly different for each type of $\C$.
+Separate evaluations are performed with $\C$ as a closed curve, an open curve, and a point, since CPM IBC enforcement is slightly different for each type of $\C$.